adraffy/ensip-norm/draft.md

 	* Nearly all vocalization annotations are **disallowed**.
 	* All parentheses and brackets are **disallowed**.
 	* Obsolete, deprecated, and archaic characters are **disallowed**.
-	* Combining, modifing, reversed, flipped, turned, and partial variations are **disallowed**.
+	* Combining, modifying, reversed, flipped, turned, and partial variations are **disallowed**.
 	* When multiple weights of the same character exist, the variant closest to **heavy** is selected and the rest **disallowed**.
 		* This occasionally selects single-character emoji.
 	* Many visually confusable characters are **disallowed**.